RD945/Network-Anomaly-Detection/README.md

 ## Conclusion

 The notebook successfully identifies anomalies in network traffic.
-Future improvements could include feature engineering or testing additional algorithms.
+Future improvements could include feature engineering or testing additional algorithms and website deployment(work in progress, will upload after milestone 2)